 Be direct about what you want

 Tech culture values efficiency.
-A bio that clearly states you're looking for a genuine setup with someone generous and serious gets more responses from the right type of man — and fewer from the wrong type — than vague aspirational language.
+A bio that plainly states you want a genuine setup with someone generous and serious draws more responses from the right men, and fewer from the wrong ones, than vague aspirational language.
 Directness is not a liability here.
 It's respected.

 📍